alexis-ivanov-git/SAXS-WAXS-Processing/README.md

 # SAXS/WAXS Processing Tool

-A Python tool to process SAXS/WAXS data files, extracting the second column and saving it as a `.txt` file.
+A Python tool to process SAXS/WAXS data files, extracting the second column (the q-value) and saving it as a `.txt` file.
+It also can process `.edf` files anad it outputs a `.txt` file containing all of the temperatures sorted by frame number.

 ## Installation